Sakshi-502/SQL-Portfolio-Project-on-Online-Book-store-/README.md

-# SQL-Portfolio-Project-on-Online-Book-store-
+# SQL Portfolio Project on Online Book store
- How to design a real-world SQL project for your resume ✅ Creating and managing databases with multiple tables ✅ Writing SQL queries to extract meaningful insights ✅ Using JOINS, Aggregations, CTEs, Window Functions, and Subqueries ✅ Structuring your project to impress recruiters and hiring managers
+In this project i designed a real-world SQL project where i
+Created and managed databases with multiple tables
+✅ Writing SQL queries to extract meaningful insights
+✅ Using JOINS, Aggregations, Window Functions, and Subqueries